Willo1301/SportRadar/README.md

 HOW TO USE :

 ° download file project.
-° With xamp export database from the project file.
+° With xamp export database named "sport_event.sql" from the project file.
 ° Open the project file with Virtual Studio Code.